Top skills

 One of the first things you’ll notice when you move to a rural area is that you will have a lot more time alone.
 If you’re not used to it, this can come as quite a shock.
 There are a few things you can do to make sure you don’t get too lonely.

-First, make sure you have some hobbies that you really enjoy.
+First, ensure you have some hobbies that you enjoy.
 This way, you’ll always have something to keep you busy when you’re by yourself.
-You can also try to connect with your neighbors and build relationships with the people around you.
+You can also try to connect with your neighbors and build relationships with them.

 In rural areas, everyone knows each other and looks out for each other, so you’ll never really be alone if you don’t want to be.